 The John Pratt Award

 The first volunteer to be presented with the Award was Sandi Richardson in 2018.
-Sandi has been a volunteer for 37 years and has worked to raise a significant amount of money for the charity.
+Sandi had been a volunteer for 37 years and had worked to raise a significant amount of money for the charity.

 The John Pratt Award will be awarded when an individual has shown outstanding attributes which reflect John’s lifelong commitment and work ethic to the charity.
 Anyone can nominate a volunteer for the award at any time.
-The nominee must have shown a commitment of at least 5 years to FOYH and apart from their normal volunteer role have been unstinting in supporting other colleagues and activities undertaken by FOYH.
-To see further information and a nomination form please click here
+The nominee must have been with us for at least 5 years and have been unstinting in supporting other colleagues and FOYH activities.